FBI special agents at a scene, illustrating a guide to the FBI Physical Fitness Test (PFT): events, scoring, and how to pass

 If you can't do a single push-up right now, start with an easier variation and build strength progressively.
 Begin with incline push-ups against a wall, then move to a lower surface like a counter or bench.
 As you get stronger, gradually decrease the incline until you're ready for push-ups on your knees, and finally, full push-ups on the floor.
 This progressive method safely builds the exact muscles you need.

 To structure your training, perform three sets of your current push-up variation twice per week.
 Go until you feel you only have one or two good reps left, then rest for a minute or two before your next set.
 This controlled method builds raw strength and supports focused FBI physical fitness test training.
-Understanding strength-endurance for law enforcement tasks gives this push-up and sit-up preparation its full operational context, explaining why the ability to produce force repeatedly under fatigue is the physical quality that law enforcement careers actually demand beyond the test.
+Understanding strength-endurance for law enforcement tasks gives this push-up and pull-up preparation its full operational context, explaining why the ability to produce force repeatedly under fatigue is the physical quality that law enforcement careers actually demand beyond the test.

 How to Train for the Explosive 300-Meter Sprint